pareshios/Player/README.md

 You can refer to this [blog post](https://www-origin.revenuecat.com/blog/engineering/ios-subscription-groups-explained/) for more information on how to set up subscription groups in App Store Connect.

 ### Price Change [&#x270D;](https://www.revenuecat.com/docs/price-changes)
-Price change is trated by apple in certain ways please read this apple documentation for [more detail](https://developer.apple.com/app-store/subscriptions/#managing-prices-for-existing-subscribers)
+The price change is treated by apple in certain ways please read this apple documentation for [more detail](https://developer.apple.com/app-store/subscriptions/#managing-prices-for-existing-subscribers)

 When a subscription price increases apple will send you notifications, mail, and in-app messages to update users about the price increase If the price change is a big amount apple may present a confirmation sheet to get users to opt-in for the new price.
 A decrease in price may silently renew without the user’s knowledge.